How Can You Use Brand24 for Nonprofit Marketing

 Acquiring partners and influencers

 Any person, news portal, or company that, regardless of the organization, has mentioned it in its content is worth taking the steps of establishing cooperation.
-This is a great marketing move for your nonprofit organization.
+This is a great nonprofit marketing move.
 Due to the charitable nature of the NGO’s work and often a small budget for marketing activities, acquiring partners is difficult.
 However, if an organization without its participation appears in an article or post, there are much better chances of developing cooperation.

 In a recent interview with Ukrainian startup – lalafo, we learned that by monitoring mentions in Brand24, they managed to establish permanent cooperation with 16 news portals in Poland and 26 in Ukraine.
 How did they manage to achieve this?